All about 3-D Secure and 3-D Secure 2.0 (UPDATED)

 - The account linked to the card is checked to see if it has enough funds

-One can think that the authorization by itself might be missing something.
+One can think that the authorisation by itself might be missing something.
 Basically, anybody could make purchases using a card as long as he or she knows the card details and there is enough money in the account, right?
 It can become a problem if these details end up in the wrong hands.

 The problem is payment fraud: a payment made in the name of the cardholder by someone who didn’t receive permission to do so.

 This issue was noticed in the payment industry and a solution was developed: 3-D Secure.